ycexiao/scikit-package/news/modular-functions.rst

 **Added:**

-* Add note to instruct users to keep functions as modular as possible
+* Add note to instruct users to keep functions as modular as possible.

 **Changed:**